-When you start the OL Connect Workflow Configuration tool, it either opens the configuration file that is active on the Workflow service, or starts with no configuration at all, depending on your preferences (see "Configuration Components pane appearance preferences" on page 44).
+When you start the OL Connect Workflow Configuration tool, it either opens the configuration file that is active on the Workflow service, or starts with no configuration at all, depending on your preferences (see "Configuration Components pane appearance preferences" on page 45).

-You can always create a new configuration or open an existing one (see "Creating a new configuration" on the next page and "Open a OL Connect Workflow configuration file" on the next page).
+You can always create a new configuration or open an existing one (see "Creating a new configuration" below and "Open a OL Connect Workflow configuration file" on the facing page).